AdobeDocs/dynamic-media-classic.en/help/using/creating-zoom-targets-guided-zoom.md

 | Large | Smaller | Smaller minimum |
 | Small | Larger | Larger minimum |

-You can change the size of the Zoom Viewer to match the size being used on your web page.
+You can change the size of the Zoom Viewer to match the size being used on your Web page.
 You can permanently change this setting by changing the viewer size on the Setup screen (if you are an administrator).
 See [Set up Zoom Viewer Presets](setting-zoom-viewer-presets.md#setting_up_zoom_viewer_presets).

 ## Create and edit Zoom Targets {#creating-and-editing-zoom-targets}